Control slump and moisture in your product by measuring the raw materials

 If you do not have a batch controller or it does not have mixer moisture software, AquaControl 1540 can control the addition of water, based on readings from the AquaMix 2270D sensor.
 It connects to the moisture probe, water valves and meter.
 The controller is based on the same combination of PLC and touch screen used in BatchTron models.
 Because of this, three different methods are available to measure and add the water, depending on the application:

 - MicroMix, a simple, calibration-free method that does not require a water meter.

 - Fast MicroMix, requires a water meter but improves speed because it predicts the amount of fast pre-water, then adds it.

 - MasterMix, which requires a water meter plus accurate sensor calibration.
 As a result, it gives the ultimate speed and accuracy.

-This moisture sensor uses near-infrared light to measure the surface moisture of sand, aggregates and other granular materials as they pass by on a belt or flow out of a hopper.
+The nir moisture sensor uses near-infrared (nir) light to measure the surface moisture of sand, aggregates and other granular materials as they pass by on a belt or flow out of a hopper.
 Polarmoist, sold in North America by Polarmatic, can measure the surface moisture of large aggregates (greater than 3/8″ or 10 mm).
 Capacitance and microwave moisture meters show too much variation.
 Because this method measures the surface of the material, it is less density sensitive than AquaSense 2280D.
 For the same reason, it can only measure the surface of the material stream and not the center or the average of the stream.
 Scale-Tron does not manufacture this item.
-It is available for these special applications or where clients prefer the IR sensing method.
+It is available for these special applications or where clients prefer the near-infrared (nir) sensing method.